MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/slider.md

 ---
-title: "Using Slider"
+title: "Xamarin.Forms Slider"
-description: "Use a Slider for selecting from a range of continuous values." ms.prod: xamarin ms.assetid: 36B1C645-26E0-4874-B6B6-BDBF77662878 ms.technology: xamarin-forms
+description: "The Xamarin.Forms Slider is a horizontal bar that can be manipulated by the user to select a double value from a continuous range.
+This article explains how to use the Slider class to select a value from a range of continuous values." ms.prod: xamarin ms.assetid: 36B1C645-26E0-4874-B6B6-BDBF77662878 ms.technology: xamarin-forms